waynegraham/registry.clir.org/_projects/2013-an-american-mirror-early-photograph-collections-at-.md

 ---
 layout: project
-title: "An American Mirror: Early Photograph Collections at the Maine State Museum"
+title: An American Mirror: Early Photograph Collections at the Maine State Museum
 ---